 First-aid certification validity

 Finding a first-aid training provider you can count on means looking for a certification that has officially approved first-aid validity.
-The certifications provided through National CPR Foundation are endorsed by AHA trained professionals.
+The certifications provided by us are endorsed by AHA trained professionals.
 This means that they provide the highest standard of quality but will also meet the requirements necessary for business and medical professionals.